John Edward Bernard Seely, 1st Baron Mottistone1

 M, #117257, b.
 18 August 1905, d.
 4 December 1966

-Arthur Patrick William Seely, 3rd Baron Mottistone was born on 18 August 1905.1 He was the son of John Edward Bernard Seely, 1st Baron Mottistone and Emily Florence Crichton.1 He married Josephine Wilhelmina Philippa van Haeften, daughter of Jonkheer Frans Izaak van Haeften, on 2 September 1939.1 He and Josephine Wilhelmina Philippa van Haeften were divorced before 1949.1 He died on 4 December 1966 at age 61, without issue.1
+Arthur Patrick William Seely, 3rd Baron Mottistone was born on 18 August 1905.1 He was the son of John Edward Bernard Seely, 1st Baron Mottistone and Emily Florence Crichton.1 He married Josephine Wilhelmina Philippa van Haeften, daughter of Jonkheer Frans Izaak van Haeften and Mabel Annie Brocklehurst, on 2 September 1939.1 He and Josephine Wilhelmina Philippa van Haeften were divorced before 1949.1 He died on 4 December 1966 at age 61, without issue.1

-Arthur Patrick William Seely, 3rd Baron Mottistone usually went by his middle name of Patrick.2 He was educated at Harrow School, Harrow on the Hill, London, England.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.1 He held the office of County Councillor for the Isle of Wight between 1934 and 1938.2 He gained the rank of Lieutenant-Colonel in the service of the 5/7th (Wessex) Anti-Aircraft Brigade, Royal Artillery (Territorial Army).2 He was decorated with the Territorial Decoration (T.D.).2 He succeeded to the title of 3rd Baron Mottistone, of Mottistone, co.
+Arthur Patrick William Seely, 3rd Baron Mottistone usually went by his middle name of Patrick.2 He was educated at Harrow School, Harrow, London, EnglandG.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 He held the office of County Councillor for the Isle of Wight between 1934 and 1938.2 He gained the rank of Lieutenant-Colonel in the 5/7th (Wessex) Anti-Aircraft Brigade, Royal Artillery (Territorial Army.)2 He was awarded the Territorial Decoration (T.D.)2 He succeeded as the 3rd Baron Mottistone, of Mottistone, co.
 Southampton [U.K., 1933] on 18 January 1963.1

 Citations